qiceradar/qiceradar/docs/installation.md

 ![](figures/qgis_icons.png)
 In this case, continue on to the [tutorial](tutorial.md) for how to use the plugin.

+**Troubleshooting**:

+* Some web browsers may be set to auto-extract the zip file.
+In this case, disable that setting and try downloading it again
+  * Safari: go to Safari -> "Settings..."; select the "General" tab, and at the bottom, uncheck "Open safe files after downloading"
-If instead you got an error, see below for installing required dependencies, then try again.
+* If you got an error about "ModuleNotFoundError: No module named ___", see [section below](#python-dependencies) about installing required python dependencies, then try again.

 ## Update Plugin